nativlevy/FairCap/README.md

 3. `_coverage_constraint` (optional): contains name of the variant (group or rule), threshold, and protected threshold
 3. `_fairness_constraint` (optional): contains name of the variant (group_sp, individual_sp, grouo_bgl, individual_bgl) and threshold

-See examples of configuration [here](https://github.com/USERNAME/FairPrescriptionRules/tree/master/experiment-scripts/experiment-configs/sanity)
+See examples of configuration under experiment-scripts/experiment-configs/sanity.
 ## Running the Algorithms

 Locate to the script directory